Updated on

 Most posterior vitreous detachments do not cause any problems.
 However, if the vitreous only detaches partially, the vitreous can still pull on the retina.

-When this happens, you can develop a vitreous hemorrhage, retinal tear, or retinal detachment.
+You can develop a vitreous hemorrhage, retinal tear, or retinal detachment when this happens.

-If the vitreous pulls on the retina with enough tension, a retinal hole or tear can occur.
+A retinal hole or tear can occur if the vitreous pulls on the retina with enough tension.
 Nearsighted people are more prone to these problems because they have thinner retinas.

-Depending on the size of the hole or tear, your eye doctor can determine if treatment is necessary.
+Depending on the hole or tear size, your eye doctor can determine if treatment is necessary.

 If fluid seeps into a retinal hole or tear, the fluid can start to build up underneath the retina.
 This can cause the tissue to detach.